gdmoney/reading/the-consolations-of-philosophy.md

 - what should worry us is not the number of people who oppose us, but how good their reasons are for doing so
 - don't concentrate on the conclusions but on the logic used to reach them
 - societal life is beset with disparities between others' perceptions of us and our reality
-- the validity of an idea or action is determined not by whether it is widely believed or widely reviled but by whether it obeys the rules of logic
+- the validity of an idea or action is determined not by whether it is widely believed but by whether it obeys the rules of logic
 - strive to listen to the dictates of logic and not just to the public opinion